preswood/SevenA520/README.md

 It is absolutely crucial that you have:

 - a copy of Windows 7 on a **DVD** (AMD 500 USB ports don't work on Windows 7 out of the box)
-- a SATA DVD reader (again, USB doesn't work)
+- a SATA DVD reader (avoid using USB or IDE adapters)
-- a PS/2 mouse or keyboard
+- a PS/2 mouse or keyboard (Legacy USB setting in BIOS often doesn't work as intended)
 - a motherboard with CSM enabled
 - a SATA HDD/SSD (PCI-E and NVM-E drives might work but you'll run into a myriad of problems)